artainmo/machine-learning/natural-language-processing and LLM/NLP with Probabilistic Models/README.md

 y refers to correct answer vector. ŷ refers to prediction/output-vector.
 To calculate the log loss we will create a vector that contains the logarithm of all ŷ values.
 We will multiply that vector log(ŷ) with the initial y vector.
 We will sum all values of the vector 'y * log(ŷ)' and multiple the result with -1 to get the final cost value.

-To calculate the cost of multiple examples as we would with batch processing.
-We will average the cost of each individual training example.
-Thus sum cost of each vector in matrix and divide that by the batch size m.
+To calculate the cost of multiple examples, as we would with batch processing, we will average the cost of each individual training example.
+Thus, we sum the cost of each vector in matrix and divide that by the batch size m.

 ##### Forward and backward propagation
 Forward propagation consists of the input going through the neural-network layers until it becomes a prediction.
 It mathematically looks like:<br>